indekwe/fullStackOpenExercises/part0/exercise0.4.md

     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes including new_note
+    Note right of browser: The browser executes the callback function that renders the notes including the new note